Allegheny-Computer-Science-101-F2019/cs101-F2019-practical9-starter/README.md

 [StackOverflow](https://stackoverflow.com/) for answers to their technical questions.

-To do well on this assignment, you should also read Section 1.5.2 to learn more about iteration constructs.
-You should further review Sections 4.1 to 4.3, focusing on the content that explains the steps of both an analytical and an empirical evaluation of an algorithm.
-Please read all of the content and study all of the technical diagrams and source code segments in Section 3.2.
-Finally, please see the course instructor or one of the student technical leaders if you have questions about any of these reading assignments.
+Please read all the content and study all the technical diagrams and source code segments in Sections 8.1 through 8.3 and 10.1 through 10.2.
+Finally, please see the course instructor or one of the teaching assistants or tutors if you have questions about any of these reading assignments.

 ## System Commands